10 Get to Know Your Students Activities That Actually Work

 Find a Photo that Best Represents You

-or through their phones.
-The goal is for students to find a picture that best explains and expresses who they are.
 This is a favorite get to know you of the activities.
 Many students struggle with this idea and need guiding questions to help them get started.
-Here are some questions to ask them:
+Here are some more questions to ask them:

 How would your friends describe you?